 Monday, 16 November 2009

-This is the final part of the photos from the shoot done with the fantastic flo.
-(As some of you may have remembered from previous posts, her blog is http://florencefox.blogspot.com/ - sorry, some shameless advertising for a friend!
+This is the final part of the photos from the shoot collaboration with the fantastic Flo.
+(As some of you may have remembered from previous posts, her blog is http://florencefox.blogspot.com/ - do have a look.
 I love flo's photography, and I expect to see her go far with it.)

 These were actually the first images of the day to be taken, and our whole idea was to focus on the lighting and use of shadows against a plain background.

-It was my idea to bring along some peacock feathers as props.
-They were all shed by two peacocks who live at a nearby arboretum, and were then dutifully collected by us.
+I brought along some peacock feathers as props.
+They were all shed by several peacocks who live (and make a lot of noise) in a nearby arboretum, and were then collected by us, rather like finding treasure.

 The white lace bodice was my great-grandma's.
 There is a black lace one to match, but unfortunately that one is much too big for me.
 I love the shape of this piece- my great-grandma made it when she was young.
 It was then worn by my mum when she was in her twenties, then appropriated by me.
 (Gosh!
 Never heard that story before!
 Me?
 Borrowing things from my mum?
 How unusual..)

-This is a bit different to my usual style, but worked really well for these photos.
+This is definitely a bit different to my usual style, but worked really well for these photos.

-I just wanted to give a massive thank you all the interesting people who commented on my 'size debate' post.
-I always love hearing so many different views from you lovely people.
+Now I want to give a massive thank you to all the interesting people who commented on my 'size debate' post.
+I always love hearing so many different views too.
 I've noticed that the debate posts seem to be pretty popular, so what would your view be on maybe a more regular debate?

-I am currently now feeling very ill, although a lot of it is probably my own fault- I had an incredibly busy weekend that finished with me writing an analysis of this breathtaking play called 'The Idiot Colony' until very late on sunday night.
-Other activities included a textiles workshop with this amazing duo who's company is called 'Pretty Rubbish'- they specialise in recycled and vintage textiles.
+I am currently feeling pretty ill, although a lot of it is probably my own fault- I had an incredibly busy weekend that finished with me writing an analysis of a breathtaking play I saw called 'The Idiot Colony', so I was up until very late on sunday night.
+Other activities included a textiles workshop with an amazing duo whose company is called 'Pretty Rubbish'- they specialise in recycled and vintage textiles.
 See their inspiring designs at http://www.prettyrubbish.org/.
-I customised a t-shirt that I'll have to showcase on here at some point...
+I customised a t-shirt that I'll showcase on here at some point...

 Wednesday, 11 November 2009

 Lets start with the actual construction.
-Being incredible interested in fashion design and the making of clothes, I find this particular article fascinating.
-Each panel of fabric is seperately sewn together, to create the volume of the skirt.
+Being incredibly interested in fashion design and the making of clothes, I find this particular article fascinating.
+Each panel of fabric has been cut in a flaring curve, on the bias, before being separately sewn together, to create the volume of the skirt.
 It also has a 24" waist- I could only just squeeze in!

 The boots in the first shoot were my mum's.
 They are one of a few pairs that I turned my nose up at a couple of years ago and then rediscovered eargerly recently!

 The last two photos were taken by the very fabulous flo.
-These photos were also inspired by 'The Kosh' that we saw in Edinburgh over the summer holidays- very theatrical!
+These photos were also inspired by 'The Kosh', a physical theatre show that we saw in Edinburgh over the summer holidays- very theatrical!

-Worn with a blackstrap top and lace-up heels that my mum bought for me.
+Worn with a black strap top and lace-up heels.

-Now I promised a debate- And here it is!
+Now I promised a debate- And here it is.
 I recently read an article in The Guardian Weekend (which I love) about bigger models.
-It annoyed me so much that I drafted a response to send to them, which unfortunately it never did.
+It annoyed me so much that I drafted a response to send to them, which unfortunately I never did.
 So I thought I'd post it here instead...